tc39/notes/es6/2015-01/jan-27.md

 AWB: Will get to it on the next slide

-AWB: Everything I say here also applies to ECMA 402 (the i18n spec).
+AWB: Everything I say here also applies to ECMA-402 (the i18n spec).
 Rick Waldron is responsible for that and it needs to follow the same milestones.

 RW: This will not be a problem for 402